 OBGYN-447C.
 CLINICAL OBSTETRICS SUB-INTERNSHIP.
 For students preparing for general practice of medicine, pediatrics, or obstetrics and gynecology.
 This course studies the relationship of clinical factors during pregnancy, labor, and delivery.
 Emphasis is placed on abnormal conditions of pregnancy as related to the infant.
 Current problems in the maternal-fetal relationship are outlined.
 The student functions on an intern level and takes part in activities of the housestaff and faculty.
+Opportunities for experience in prenatal ultrasound, diagnosis and genetic counseling available.
+Meet on the 5th floor of Duke North, L&D workroom at 7:00AM on the rotation's first day (rounds begin at 7:10AM).
 For more information, please contact Dr. Ellestad at 681-5220.
+Secondary contact: Dr. Elizabeth Livingston, 681-5220 or livin001@mc.duke.edu.
 Credit: 5 or 10.
-Enrollment: max 2.
-Ellestad, Heine, Boyd, Brancazio, and Livingston outpatient assessment and inpatient or ambulatory management of patients with acute and chronic gynecologic disorders including pelvic floor dysfunction, pelvic organ prolapse, urinary and fecal incontinence, and others.
+Enrollment: max Zarah Ellestad, MD; R. Phillips Heine, MD; Brita Boyd, MD; Leo Brancazio, MD; and Elizabeth Livingston, MD outpatient assessment and inpatient or ambulatory management of patients with acute and chronic gynecologic disorders including pelvic floor dysfunction, pelvic organ prolapse, urinary and fecal incontinence, and others.
 Students have the opportunity to work closely with faculty members in the Division of Urogynecology.
 Participation in the operative care of Urogynecologic patients is desired.
 Time for independent study is planned.
 The student is expected to utilize this time to review and present a specific clinical problem with frequent guidance and input from a member of the Urogynecology Division with similar interests.
-For more information, please call 684-4647 or email dunla002 to determine time and location to report.
-Max 1.
-Visco, Weidner, Amundsen, Wu, and urogynecology fellows.
-For Clinical Gynecology and Minimally Invasive Surgery: Sobolewski
+For more information, please call 684-4647 or email Cynthia Paylor at roger104@mc.duke.edu to determine time and location to report.
+Max \(\text{Alison Weidner, MD; Tony Visco, MD; Cindy Amundsen, MD; Jennifer Wu, MD; and urogynecology fellows.\)